romanf-dev/magnesium-rs/README.md

 Simple hardware-assisted asynchronous micro-RTOS in Rust
 ========================================================

-Magnesium is a simple single-file framework implementing CSP-like computation model for deeply embedded systems.
+Magnesium is a simple framework implementing CSP-like computation model for deeply embedded systems.
 It uses interrupt controller hardware for scheduling and supports preemptive multitasking.
 This is experimental version of the framework in Rust.